adywizard/car-locator/README.md

 If you want to build this app (last version) your self, you'll have to set p4a = develop in buildozer.spec if it crash after compilation is due to https://github.com/kivy/kivy/issues/7398 and likely you'll have to add lottie support to your project at your own.

-Also there's some monipulation of the Java code involved:
+Also there's some manipulation of the Java code involved:

 Inside onCreate method of the PythonActivity.java this needs to be added